Cop Awards

 Read Bio

-Brenda Mwale is a climate change advocate with vast knowledge and experience in international climate change action focusing on youth and gender mainstreaming.
-She is a Loss and Damage negotiator for Malawi and part of the Loss and Damage Collaboration as Finance Working Group Coordinator.
-She currently working with Green Girls Platform, a female-led organisation, established to address challenges that women and girls face due to climate-induced disasters.
+Brenda Mwale is a climate change advocate with extensive knowledge and experience in international climate action, focusing on youth and gender mainstreaming.
+She serves as a Loss and Damage negotiator for Malawi and is a part of the Loss and Damage Collaboration as the Finance Working Group Coordinator.
+Currently, she is the Climate Diplomacy Advisor supporting the LDC Chair.
+Brenda also provides mentorship to the fellows of the third cohort of the New Generation Program.

 Olivier Ishimwe